 - Spiralize the Yukon gold potato (if using) and place into folded paper towels.
 Squeeze out liquid, set aside

-- Spiralize sweet potato and zucchini (squeeze liquid out of zucchini as well)
+- Spiralize sweet potato and zucchini (squeeze liquid out of zucchini as well keeping zucchini separate)

 - Place a large pan on high heat and add olive oil or ghee so bottom of pan is generously covered

 - add potatoes to pan, pressing them into the pan firmly with a spatula, sprinkle generously with sea salt and pepper, cook for several minutes (4-5 before adding zucchini to pan)

 - place zucchini on top, press and season again